-Page Number Current State Plan Proposed Revision private schools are ineligible to receive funds.
-The funds will be directed, based on the factors discussed above, to the local education agencies (LEAs) in the region that meet the requirements established in the Act: Section 131(c): minimum LEA allocation is \$15,000 unless the LEA is part of a consortium, discussed in subsection f, or unless the LEA is in a rural, sparsely populated area and demonstrates an inability to enter a consortium.
-Section 131 (d): only LEAs that provide secondary school services to secondary school students in the same attendance area may receive funds.
-Parameters for use of funds by these LEAs are addressed in the Purpose and Interest section.
+Page Number Current State Plan Proposed Revision LEA is in a rural, sparsely populated area and demonstrates an inability to enter a consortium. • Section 131 (d): only LEAs that provide secondary school services to secondary school students in the same attendance area may receive funds. • Parameters for use of funds by these LEAs are addressed in the Purpose and Interest section.
 The three LEAs in this region of the state may all elect to form a consortium, or two of them may elect to form a consortium.
 The purpose of the consortia would be to focus on career counseling and advising or other purposes as described in the Act and as outlined in the PURPOSE and INTENT section of this state plan.
 The Agency will provide technical assistance to help these three LEAs move forward in the best way to serve students.